s4083646/TwoMusketeers/OurTests/README.md

 - Expected Behavior:
   - Program should detect the player is trapped.
-  - It should output a message like "You are trapped!"
+  - It should output a message like "[❌] Warning: No valid exit found to place blue carpet!"

 - Validation:
   - Uses menu: 3 → 3 (Solve Maze → Back).
   - Test passes if:
     - No carpet path is shown.
-    - Message about being trapped is printed.
+    - An error message about no exit is printed.